WebDevJasonCameron/DungeonManager/README.md

 - [ ] Manage Dungeon Rooms: Your dungeon rooms should be adventure-ready, similar to hotel rooms.
 Furnish them with traps, puzzles, and treasure, creating a unique experience in each chamber.

-- [ ] Hire Monsters: In Dungeon Manager, monsters will serve as your loyal staff, guarding the dungeon and challenging adventurers.
+- [ ] Hire Monsters: In Dungeon Manager, monsters will serve as your loyal employees, guarding the dungeon and challenging adventurers.
 Customize their roles and abilities to keep the guests entertained.

 - [ ] Welcome Adventurers: Adventures are your guests.
 They explore your dungeon, complete quests, and seek rewards.
 Provide them with a memorable and challenging experience, just like a hotel caters to its customers.